rmastand/MODProducer/README.md

    Note that to get trigger prescales, PFCandidateProducer needs to load GlobalTags and so, it takes a long time before anything happens (it takes ~10 minutes on my computer).

+#### Check that you have the correct global tags

+If using 2010 data, no extra steps are needed.

-   First set up the symbolic links to properly access the 2011 data:
+If using 2011 data, first set up the symbolic links to properly access the 2011 global tags.
    ```
    ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA FT_53_LV5_AN1
    ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db FT_53_LV5_AN1_RUNA.db